ispeakfishlanguage/little-star/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites for Little Stars Performance Club.
 The links will open to a new tab to allow easy navigation for the user.
-The footer includes the address where the club is located, the contact nuber in a clickable link that will make it easier for the user to directly call from the webpage, as well as an embedded map.
+The footer includes the address where the club is located, the contact number in a clickable link that will make it easier for the user to directly call from the webpage, as well as an embedded map.
   - The footer is valuable to the user as it encourages them to keep connected via social media, and helps them locate the club exactly.

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)